Chet Cooper

-Chet Cooper, is best known as a leading advocate for people with disabilities, most notably in the areas of education, equal employment, and housing.
+Chet Cooper is best known as a leading advocate for people with disabilities, most notably in the areas of education, equal employment, and housing.
 Cooper is the founder/creator of ABILITY Magazine, ABILITY Awareness, and JobAccess.org.

 ABILITY Magazine

-In 1991 Cooper launched ABILITY Magazine, the first newsstand magazine focusing on issues of health and disability.
+In 1991, Cooper launched ABILITY Magazine, the first newsstand magazine focusing on issues of health and disability.
 Distributed by Time Warner, ABILITY Magazine is a bimonthly (6 issues annually) publication.

 ABILITY Awareness

-In 1995 Cooper founded ABILITY Awareness, a non-profit foundation dedicated to enhancing the quality of life for people with disabilities through housing, employment, education, media and volunteer opportunities.
+In 1995, Cooper founded ABILITY Awareness, a non-profit foundation dedicated to enhancing the quality of life for people with disabilities through housing, employment, education, media and volunteer opportunities.
 In response to the growing population of low-income people with disabilities, Cooper created ABILITY House, a program of ABILITY Awareness.
 Partnering with Habitat for Humanity, ABILITY House creates accessible homes for low income persons all over the United States, including Oahu, Hawaii.
-ABILITY Awareness created the ABILITY Magazine Award (via ThinkQuest Internet Challenge), which provides scholarships to winning teams of students where one or more members have a disability.
+ABILITY Awareness created the ABILITY Magazine Award (via Think Quest Internet Challenge), which provides scholarships to winning teams of students where one or more members have a disability.